AdrientheFragrance/BestBefore/README.md

    Navigate to [http://localhost:3000](http://localhost:3000) on a web browser

 3. **Vercel** <br>
-   Unfortunately, we were not unable to deploy our project to Vercel at the time of the project submission. <br>
+   Unfortunately, we were not unable to deploy our project to Vercel at the time of the project submission due to an issue with the Supabase. <br>
    Here is the link: [https://best-before-three.vercel.app/](https://best-before-three.vercel.app/)

 <br>